EB-5: Green Cards Through Investment

 What Is the Purpose of the EB-5 Visa?

-- An enterprise that has already been approved
+- The enterprise must already be approved

 Additionally, the following requirements must be met before applying: